 However, where there is opportunity there are risks if reintegration is not managed well.
-Grievances of former child soldiers and other children affected by armed conflict are often related to the actions of the state in addressing needs, and weak state structures initiate a 'trickle-down' effect which impacts group vulnerability and leads to manipulation.
+Grievances of former child soldiers and other children affected by armed conflict are often related to the actions of the state in addressing needs, and weak state structures initiate a "trickle-down" effect which impacts group vulnerability and leads to manipulation.
 This results in unmet needs and ultimately the manifestation of violence, with weak states particularly subject to the external political, military, economic and social interests which influence the continuation of conflict and ultimately the recruitment and re-recruitment of children.
-Protracted conflict is in cyclical nature - it is a self-perpetuating and repetitive chain of events, and is intrinsically linked to the wider phenomenon of conflict protraction.
+Protracted conflict is in cyclical nature-it is a selfperpetuating and repetitive chain of events, and is intrinsically linked to the wider phenomenon of conflict protraction.47

 The mechanisms needed for state and non-state actors to commit, cooperate and coordinate along peaceful pathways should be strengthened.
 A significant proportion of the UN peace and security budget is spent on containment of armed conflict while room to assess the drivers of armed conflict and prevent it from happening is limited.
 If the cycle of conflict is not broken, unmet needs and drivers of conflict will remain unaddressed and the dynamics of protracted conflict will continue.
+Strengthening the Rule of Law, ensuring justice and accountability, fair access to services and fostering reconciliation are essential components of peacebuilding.